MaterialsTheoryGroup/EDDPWorkshop/Tutorial3/Tutorial3.md

 $ cat CN.par

 ```
 Use the ramble help to understand what settings are being used.
 As computational resource is limited here we will only use a short MD anneal.

 Now use the slurm submission script to start the hot-airss on all 20 nodes, this will take a while so get a coffee.

 In the mean-time we will analyse results from an earlier run with an anneal time of XX at a temperature of XX

-Navigate into the XXX directory
+Navigate into the help/hot-search-complete directory

-List the structures wihtin a 100 meV per atom window after employing a tolerance of u 0.01.
-How are they difffeent to the high-symmetry aiss run?
+List the structures wihtin a 100 meV per atom window after employing a similarity tolerance of -u 0.01.
+How are the low energy structures different to the high-symmetry airss run?
+Have you now found the Laniel structure?

 Plot the structure density of states with the same gaussian broadening used for the airss search previously.

 Has the distribution changed?